 Channel Master 4221HD

 Channel Master's model 4221HD antenna can receive digital and analog over-the-air TV signals in the UHF band only (most digital TV signals are in the UHF band).
 The 4221HD is optimized for distant "near-fringe" reception of HDTV.
 Its space-efficient design is suitable for roof and attic installations.
+For years, I've been getting great results with a 4221HD installed in my attic.

 The 4221HD is classified as a Medium-sized Directional antenna.
 For tips on selecting an antenna, and links to websites that help you locate HDTV signals in your area, check out our article explaining choosing the best HDTV antenna.